SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 How will users be affected?
 If the user is hosting an application with a key and a binary with a manifest matching the respective key, and if the key in the application is changed, the binary will no longer work.

-##### Breaking change in the Measurements API - several APIs will no longer be supported when *enhanced time-series support* is enabled
+##### Breaking change in the Measurements API - several APIs will no longer be supported when "enhanced time-series support" is enabled

 As announced with [release 10.14](/release-10-14-0/announcements-10-14-0), as of release 10.16+ new tenants can utilize a new enhanced time-series support for the Cumulocity IoT Operational Store.
 As a result, several APIs will no longer be supported when the feature is enabled.